New Romantics (song): Release

 On April 6, Swift released the music video for "New Romantics" exclusively on Apple Music, which required a paid subscription.
-The video consists of concert and behind-the-scenes footage during the 1989 World Tour in 2015, intertwined with Swift's voice-overs about her thoughts for her fans.
+Directed by Jonas Åkerlund, the video consists of concert and behind-the-scenes footage during the 1989 World Tour in 2015, intertwined with Swift's voice-overs about her thoughts for her fans.
 Laura Bertens, a scholar in art history and cultural studies, cited "New Romantics" as an example of "why music videos often elicit strong reactions".
 Bertens noted that the behind-the-scenes footage of Swift's performances made the audience connect with her on a personal level, "to see the private person behind the celebrity, all the while knowing that we are looking at a performance as well".
 Complex's Jessie Morris deemed the exclusive Apple release part of Swift's "partnership" with Apple Music, with whom Swift had collaborated on advertisements and interviews.
 The Sydney Morning Herald's Karl Quinn labeled the release a "cynical move", through which Swift implicitly encouraged her fans to subscribe to Apple Music to balance the competition with Spotify—the largest on-demand streaming platform at the time.
 Swift had publicly condemned Spotify's free streaming services that provided low royalties for artists.
 Swift made the video available on her Vevo and YouTube accounts on April 13, 2016, without subscription requirements.

-Swift included "New Romantics" on the set list for the 1989 World Tour, which ran from May to November 2015.
-She also performed the song at the Formula 1 United States Grand Prix at the Circuit of the Americas on October 22, 2016, and at the DirecTV Super Saturday Night, as part of a series of pre-Super Bowl concerts, on February 4, 2017.